-At 30 June 2021, the Company held significant equities, cash balances and other current receivables in relation to outstanding sale settlements.
-Cash deposits were held on an at call basis and term deposits have nominated maturity dates not greater than three months forward with an institution covered under the Banking Act 1959 with a rating from Standard & Poors of AA- (long term) and A-1+ (short term).
+At 30 June 2021, the Company held significant equities, cash balance and other current assets.
+Cash deposits were held with an institution covered under the Banking Act 1959 with a rating from Standard & Poors of AA- (long term) and A-1+ (short term).
 Listed equities were held under a nominee arrangement with Euroz Hartleys Securities Limited which operates and maintains required prudential matters under an Australian Financial Services Licence.
 As at 30 June 2021, all receivables are current with no balances that are past due nor credit-impaired.